Last Updated on February 15, 2023 by Timothy Byron Smith

-How Long do Keurigs Last?
+How Long Does a Keurig Last?

-What is the lifespan of a Keurig?
 According to Statista, in the US, the lifespan of a quality coffee maker is typically about 10 years.
 While Keurig manufacturers offer a 1-year guarantee, the average lifespan of a Keurig is between 3 to 5 years, at least.
 That said, you can make your Keurig last well beyond the 5-year limit!

 In all honesty, a Keurig’s lifespan completely depends on the nature of its usage.
 This does not mean using it less, no. The better you care for it, the more careful you are with its parts.
 The more often you thoroughly clean and descale it, the longer it will last to serve you great coffee!